sonatype-nexus-community/nexus-repository-vgo/docs/VGO_USER_DOCUMENTATION.md

 ### Browsing vgo Repository Packages

-You can browse Helm repositories in the user interface inspecting the components and assets and their details, as described in [Browsing Repositories and Repository Groups](https://help.sonatype.com/display/NXRM3/Browsing+Repositories+and+Repository+Groups).
+You can browse vgo repositories in the user interface inspecting the components and assets and their details, as described in [Browsing Repositories and Repository Groups](https://help.sonatype.com/display/NXRM3/Browsing+Repositories+and+Repository+Groups).